 One amicus brief, by amici identifying themselves as IP scholars, goes so far as to devote an entire section of the brief to saying, “Fair Use Does Not Excuse Commercial Infringing Uses.”
 This is a head-scratcher, since most IP scholars have probably taught cases in class where fair use does exactly that.
 (Examples are linked to in this post, and this one).
 The Supreme Court’s Campbell decision itself excused a commercial infringing use, reversing an appeals court which had held the commercial use of Roy Orbison’s “Pretty Woman” couldn’t be fair.

 Oracle’s brief is also notable in that it struggles mightily to recast the question of infringement as one of “plagiarism” of an artistic, literary work.
 As I’ve written elsewhere, most IP lawyers know that plagiarism and copyright infringement are not the same thing, although it isn’t hard to find courts casually using the terms interchangeably.
-Plagiarism is averted through attribution, however, not a license.
-And there’s nothing infringing about a licensed use of a work that doesn’t credit the initial creator.
+Plagiarism is averted through attribution, however.
 No serious observers think this case is about Sun getting credit for having developed Java, however.
-This is about licensing royalties, and thus, allegations of infringement, not misattribution.
+This is about royalties.

 Yet Oracle likely uses this pejorative deliberately.
 The word “plagiarism” tends to convey an element of intent, or willfulness, which conveniently muddles the separate questions of liability and remedy.
 In fact, Oracle is no stranger to the strategy of trying to infuse subjective values into the otherwise objective legal question of infringement: In 2014, SAP succeeded in knocking roughly 75% off an infringement judgment won by Oracle in part because Oracle had insisted on using words like “theft” and “stealing” at trial, notwithstanding a court order that doing so would be unnecessarily inflammatory and prejudicial.